 Frequently asked questions

-The Sandringham Harbour Maritime Precinct Plan project is about engaging with stakeholders and the community to understand how they use the harbour, what challenges they experience and ideas for the future, to help inform the development of a maritime precinct plan for the harbour.
+The Sandringham Harbour Maritime Plan project is about engaging with stakeholders and the community to understand how they use the harbour, what challenges they experience and ideas for the future, to help inform the development of a future plan for the harbour.
 Focusing on the 'on water' aspects and use, it will define the vessel channels, propose a future for Hampton Pier, provide direction regarding the future of the swing moorings and berths which Parks Victoria currently manage within the harbour and consider the needs of the fast growing 'off the beach' boating users.

 The project will consider the following known challenges and other relevant matters that are raised throughout the process:-